 Students wishing to file an appeal will need to meet with the FA & Customer Service Rep before the term deadline in order to receive counseling and to obtain the appeals form.
 Appeals forms will no longer be available in the financial aid office or on the website.

 A. Measurable Satisfactory Academic Progress

-- To maintain satisfactory academic progress, students must earn a cumulative GPA according to the number of semester hours for which they have attempted as indicated in the table below.
+- To maintain satisfactory academic progress, students must earn a cumulative GPA of 2.0 or greater.

 - Students must pass 67% of the courses for which they register.
 (For example: A student who registers for 12 hours must pass 8.04 hours, if they register for 6 hours must pass 4.02 hours.)
 This includes all credit hours on transcript.
 For purposes of determining enrollment status, students who at the end of the drop-add period are enrolled for 12 or more credit hours are considered full-time.
 Students enrolled for 9 to 11 credit hours are three-quarter time students, and students enrolled for 6 to 8 credit hours are 1/2 – half time.